maliedvp/groningen_ocr_extraction_workshop/README.md

 Welcome to the GitHub repository of the 2023 **Digitisation and OCR Workshop** for Eurhisfirm community memembers.
 This repository serves to facilitate the communication among participants.
 It hosts the presentations, summarizes key takeaways and offers space for code exchange.

 Feel free to clone this repo and commit your contributions.
+If you have any troubble cloning or pushing to the directory, contact login at lilljegren dot com.

 ---